 In order to make messages that pass through an intermediary anonymous mix anonymous, a large volume of messages coming in and out are reviewed.
-A random delay involved in forwarding those messages may also be required.
+A random delay involved in forwarding those messages may also be 50 required.
 Otherwise, it is possible for an opponent to watch messages going into and coming out of anonymous mix, using this information to determine the source and destination of each message.
-Similarly, messages must be encrypted to the anonymous mix, so that the messages can be decrypted and re-encrypted with a different key.
+Similarly, messages must be encrypted to the anonymous mix, so that the messages can be 55 decrypted and re-encrypted with a different key.
 Also, messages may need to be broken into many pieces or padded with large blocks of data, to avoid having message lengths give away information.
-Anonymous mix either knows everyone's public keys or their public keys are sent along with their identities.
+Anonymous mix either knows everyone's public keys or their public keys are sent along 60 with their identities.
 Every user is assumed to know anonymous mix's public keys.
-The anonymous mix, used in combination with encryption and digital signatures dis- 10 cussed earlier, provides a high level of anonymity for both parties and requestors.

-Anonymity may also serve to prevent a requestor and party from contacting each other outside the system in order to ensure that payment is received for bringing the two 15 together.
+The anonymous mix, used in combination with encryption and digital signatures discussed earlier, provides a high level of anonymity for both parties and requesters.
+65 to ensure that payment is received for bringing the two together.
 In this embodiment, central controller 200 forces anonymity by blinding one or both parties.
-The requestor, for example, may not see the name of the party until the requestor's account has been debited.
+The requester, for example, may not see the name of the party until the requestor's account has been debited.